102plee/PomoTODO_phase4_r1l2b/README.md

 ## Getting started

 Install the [latest release of tasket](https://github.com/joeyshi12/taskat/releases).
-Running the jar by double-clicking or executing `java -jar taskat.jar` will bring up the graphical user interface.
+Start the GUI application by double-clicking the jar file or executing `java -jar taskat.jar` in the terminal.
 To use the command-line interface, execute `java -cp taskat.jar ConsoleToDoApp`.